David Puelz

 CV | Google Scholar

 Welcome to my website!
-I am a statistician and professor @UTAustin and the director of policy analytics for the Salem Center for Policy.
+I am a statistician and professor at UT Austin and The University of Austin (UATX).
 My research develops computational methods for applied data analysis, especially in economics + social + behavioral sciences.

 My identical twin is an Assistant Professor at Baylor College of Medicine.
 His website can be found here.